alicefr/kubevirt/docs/guestfs.md

 Waiting for container libguestfs still in pending, reason: ContainerCreating, message:
 bash-5.0#
 ```
 Once the libguestfs-tools pod has been deployed and the user can access the disk and execute desired commands.
-Later, when the user has finished to perform the operation on the disk, it is enough to `exit` from the container and the pod will be automatically terminated.
+Later, when the user has finished to perform the operations on the disk, it is enough to `exit` from the container and the pod will be automatically terminated.

 1. Inspect the disk filesystem for getting the version of the OS on the disk:
 ```bash